|Age Divisions & Categories:|

 Productions can contain dancers in any league.

-National League: (Intermediate)
+National League: (Intermediate level dancers)

-American League: (Elite)
+American League: (Advanced Level dancers)

 Because NO competition can possibly know how many hours a child dances or for how many years they have danced, teachers are left to their own sound judgment when entering routines.
 Routines that are obviously under-placed may be elevated by the judges or Hall of Fame management.
 All decisions are final.
 Routines that are moved to American League by Hall Of Fame/Judges are exempt from the rule regarding the percentage of American/National League dancers in a routine.
 Routines with the same or similar performers that have competed in any prior award segments will not be affected by the move.
 Future routines with the same or similar performers will be handled on a case by case basis.